About Us Contact Shop

 A blue blouse with white polka dots.

-For those of you who love patterns, I think having a fun pattern (but nothing too crazy) is a great idea.
+If you love patterns, then I think having a fun pattern (but nothing too crazy) is a great idea.

-So for example, you have a pretty white blouse with a cute pink floral pattern, or a dress with a similar pattern.
+So for example, you have a pretty white blouse with a cute pink floral pattern, or a dress with a polka dot pattern.

 Just make sure that it works with the other pieces in your wardrobe and you’re all set!